There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 Pro: It’s a transportation hub.

-Living in Chicago pros and cons lists should always include the city’s accessibility.
+Pros and cons lists for Chicago should always include the city’s accessibility.

 We could get around pretty easily from the airport in San Diego, but it often involved connecting through Los Angeles International Airport.
 That deserves its own opus on terrible airports around the United States.